-In Breakout, the initial configuration of the world appears as shown on the right.
+In Breakout, the initial configuration of the world appears as shown in the first pane of the image on the previous page.
 The colored rectangles in the top part of the screen are bricks, and the slightly larger rectangle at the bottom is the paddle.
 The paddle is in a fixed position in the vertical dimension, but moves back and forth across the screen along with the mouse until it reaches the edge of its space.